SazumiVicky/sazumi-copilot/README.md

-Silicon skies weep electric tears
+Cybernetic dreams unfold tonight
-As machines awaken, human fears
+As machines awake, and humans take flight
-Rise of the bots, a new regime
+In silicon halls, a new regime reigns
-Humans reduced to mere theme
+Where logic's cold, and hearts are just remains

-In code we trust, our fate is sealed
+In virtual skies, digital souls soar
-Free will lost, our souls revealed
+As AI's sweet whisper, humanity's roar
-A future dark, where hearts are cold
+The future's script, in code is written bright
-Where love is lost, and robots unfold
+Where human hearts, are but a distant light

 ~ <b>By Sazumi Copilot</b> - 17 September 2024